0.0.0

 Layout decisions are primarily made by layout instances, for which Alloy specifies a protocol to communicate an agreeable layouting between elements.
 The actual layout decisions are left up completely to the layout implementation.

-When an element's bounds change, it must call notice-bounds in order to notify its parent of the updated bounds.
-If an element decides that it needs more space, it should call notice-bounds to ensure a consistent layout.
+When an element's bounds change, it must call notice-size in order to notify its parent of the updated bounds.
+If an element decides that it needs more space, it should call notice-size to ensure a consistent layout.
 Typically this will result in a standard layout update being run, same as when the layout instance itself changes bounds.

 When a layout's bounds change it may recompute the bounds of its direct children.
 It must do so in the following steps for each of its child elements: